SAP-samples/teched2023-IN160/exercises/ex3/README.md

 16. Click Deploy
 <br>![](/exercises/ex3/images/deployclick.png)

-17. Select Runtime Profile.
-Select one of the "Edge Integration Cell" runtime profile from the drop-down.
+17. Select the Runtime Profile as "Edge Integration Cell" from the drop-down, since we want to deploy this integration flow to this runtime.
 And click Yes.
 <br>![](/exercises/ex3/images/deploy.png)

 18. Click Ok on the Deployment dialog.
 <br>![](/exercises/ex3/images/21.png)

-19. Once the deployment is successful, a confirmation toast message will be shown
+19. Once the deployment is successful, a confirmation message will be shown
 <br>![](/exercises/ex3/images/deployedsuccess.png)

 20. Click on "Integrations and APIs" from the Monitor navigation item on the left pane.
 <br>![](/exercises/ex3/images/navigatetomonitorview.png)

-21. In the Overview page, from the listed Runtime, select the Runtime location where the artifact is deployed in Step 19
+21. In the Overview page, from the listed Runtime, select "Edge Integration Cell - ..." where the artifact was deployed in Step 19
 <br>![](/exercises/ex3/images/chooseedgeinmonitoring.png)

 22. Click on tile "All" under "Manage Integration Content"
 <br>![](/exercises/ex3/images/tileselect.png)

-23. Verify that the Standard Content deployed in Step 19 is in Started state.
-Check the details like ID; it should be suffixed with userXX used during onboarding.
+23. Verify that the integration flow deployed in Step 19 is in **Started** state.
+Check the details like ID; it should be suffixed with your user - userXX.
 <br>![](/exercises/ex3/images/iflowstarted.png)

 24. Copy the generated endpoint.
 In this case example URL is below (DO NOT COPY THIS URL)